-- They “re-write history” as a way to protect their image.
+- Re-write history as a way to protect their image.
 This is known as “Gaslighting.”
-In their version of what happened, they’re always either the hero or the victim
+In their version of what happened, they’re always either the hero or the victim.

-- Staring at you to make you feel uncomfortable
+- Stare at you to make you feel uncomfortable

-- Emotional dumping (expecting you to listen to their problems, criticism of you, ways in which you disappoint them, and what or how you should change to please them.
+- Emotionally dump (expect you to listen to their problems, criticism of you, ways in which you disappoint them, and what or how you should change to please them.)
 This is done without empathy.
 They have no regard for how this will affect you.
 They will not allow you to share your feelings with them.
 It is a one-sided interaction.
 They are not interested in how you feel.

-- Intentionally misunderstanding what you’ve said, “twisting” your words to give them a different meaning.
+- Intentionally misunderstand what you’ve said and will “twist” your words to give them a different meaning.

-- Projecting their thoughts or feelings onto you and saying that’s how you think or how you feel
+- Project their thoughts or feelings onto you and say that’s how you think or how you feel.

-- Threatening to publicly shame or “ruin” you by publishing something embarrassing such as a picture or a letter.
+- Threaten to publicly shame or “ruin” you by revealing or publishing something embarrassing such as a picture or a letter.

-- Expecting behavior from children that isn’t age-appropriate
+- Expect behavior from children that isn’t age-appropriate.

-- Expecting a level of understanding from children that isn’t age-appropriate
+- Expect a level of understanding from children that isn’t age-appropriate.

-- They use other people’s empathy and vulnerability against them.
+- Use others’ empathy and vulnerability against them.

-- Narcissistic Rages: intense anger, aggression, or passive-aggression that occurs when a narcissist experiences a setback, or disappointment; anything that shatters their illusions of grandiosity, entitlement, or superiority, and triggers their inadequacy, shame, and/or vulnerability.
+- Display Narcissistic Rages: intense anger, aggression, or passive-aggression that occurs when a narcissist experiences a setback or disappointment; anything that shatters their illusions of grandiosity, entitlement, or superiority and triggers their inadequacy, shame, and/or vulnerability.